Chaos Code: Chaos Code Expansion Updates

+Chaos Code: Nemesis Experiment

-This sequel title known as Chaos Code: Next Episode of Xtreme Tempest, was announced at 2018 as an in-work sequel title in Japanese arcades.
-The finalized title was revealed during Evo Japan 2020.
-However, FK Digital confirmed on February 9, 2020, that the sequel has been postponed for one year, possibly due to COVID-19 pandemic.
-A year later on February 18, 2021, the series’ producer, Mickey Lin confirmed on his Twitter that FK Digital has returned to the development of the sequel game.
-It was announced at Angels of Battle on April 2, 2022, that the Chaos Code Next demo will be exhibited at the same booth as soon as the latest update title of the first game is over at the KGP division of FKDigital on April 30, 2022.
+The sequel title originally known as Chaos Code NEXT, was teased at Toushinsai 2016 as an in-work sequel title in Japanese arcades.
+The teasers were shown in Toushinsai 2017 and FKDCup 2018, and a character Kagari receives a new version which serves as a default variant for this game.
+The tentative title was revealed during Evo Japan 2020.
+However, FK Digital confirmed on February 9, 2020, that the sequel has been postponed for one year, possibly due to COVID-19 pandemic and since the passing of the series' co-creator, Mickey's younger brother, Michael, on Christmas 2017, two months after Toushinsai 2017 teaser gameplay of Chaos Code NEXT was released.
+A year later on February 18, 2021, the series’ producer, Mickey Lin confirmed on his Twitter that FK Digital has returned to the development of Chaos Code NEXT.
+It was announced at Angels of Battle on April 2, 2022, that the Chaos Code Next demo will be exhibited at the same booth as soon as the latest update title of the first game is over at the KGP division of FK Digital on April 30, 2022.
+During EVO Japan 2024, exA-Arcadia revealed that the newly titled Chaos Code; Nemesis Experiment will be released in arcades on exA-Arcadia.
+It was originally planned to be released on 2024, but was delayed to November 5, 2025, on its early operation.

 Gameplay

 The game uses a standard 8-way lever and four button (weak punch, weak kick, strong punch, strong kick) system.
 Characters can be customized prior to the fight, such as selecting two "edit special moves" from four possibilities to go along with the character's built-in attacks.
 Players can also select between "run" and "step" modes, placing the focus respectively on speed and technical play.

-The game makes use of a couple of systems that can quickly change the flow of battle:
+The game makes use of a couple of systems that can quickly change the flow of battle, besides :